Guided by Voices: Second reunion (2016–present)

 In February 2016, the official Guided by Voices Facebook page announced that GBV has been announced to headline the Sled Island Festival on June 25 and that a "strikingly fresh Guided By Voices album in the works", on which Pollard plays all the instruments.
 Pollard subsequently confirmed the new lineup for the band which would include returning drummer Kevin March along with newcomers guitarist Bobby Bare Jr., guitarist Nick Mitchell and bassist Mark Shue.

 After the band's set on July 14, 2016 at the Grog Shop in Cleveland, when the band was expected to return to the stage for an encore, Nick Mitchell was fired in the dressing room next to the stage.
 Mitchell was replaced by former member Doug Gillard, who subsequently rejoined Guided by Voices permanently later that month.

 On January 25, 2017, the band announced their first double album August by Cake for release on April 7, 2017, and released a new song, "Hiking Skin."
-The album will also be Robert Pollard's 100th album.

-On March 10, the band premiered another new song from the upcoming album Dr. Feelgood Falls Off the Ocean.
+The album was also Robert Pollard's 100th album.
+On March 10, the band premiered another new song from the upcoming album, "Dr. Feelgood Falls Off the Ocean".

 On June 22, 2017, Guided by Voices announced another new album for 2017, titled How Do You Spell Heaven, which was released on August 11.
 The band also released a new single from the upcoming album Just to Show You.

 On December 8 of the same year, the band announced another album to be released the following March entitled Space Gun, and released the title track as a single.

 In 2018, Guided by Voices announced the future release of the double album Zeppelin Over China and Warp and Woof for 2019.
 They also made their 7" single, "You Own the Night" available for pre-order containing singles from both albums.

 In 2019, the band released Zeppelin Over China, Warp and Woof and Sweating the Plague and in 2020 went on to release three more albums, Surrender Your Poppy Field, Mirrored Aztec and Styles We Paid For.

 In 2021, the band released Earth Man Blues in April 2021, It's Not Them.
 It Couldn't Be Them.
 It Is Them! in October 2021, and Crystal Nuns Cathedral, which was released on March 4, 2022.

+Tremblers and Goggles by Rank and the compilation Scalping the Guru rounded out 2022, followed by La La Land, Welshpool Frillies, and Nowhere to Go but Up in 2023.
+Strut of Kings was announced in April 2024 and released in June.
+Then, In November 2024, they announced another album titled Universe Room.
+It would be released on February 7th, 2025.

+In September 2025, they announced another album titled Thick Rich and Delicious.
+It would be released on October 31st.